 Around my 35th birthday I decided to become a yoga teacher, or at least to try to become one.
 I looked for the longest course available that was convenient for me.
 I just thought that a couple of years could give the time to really root myself in the world of yoga.
-I’m now about half way through it.

 I’m a mother of three who has little developed a previous professional career.
 First a frustrating try in the dance world, that didn’t really make it anywhere, although dance was in my life for almost 20 years, I had a few physical issues that did not make it possible.
 Then a Master’s Degree in Development!
 I know, not really connected; then a very short experience in Green Tourism and finally a quite reasonable experience in the Charity world, although I never made much money, most of the time it was in a voluntary basis.

 I don’t feel it was all for nothing, during those about 12 years since I finished my undergraduate, I created three beautiful children, with a bit of help J, and created cultural project, Ventana Latina, that involved many amazing people.
 I learnt a lot, I grew up (I think)…

 For about 10 of those 12 years, yoga was my escape, my time for myself.